rsmp-nordic/rsmp_core_v4/docs/pages/why.md

 # The Case for RSMP 4

 ## Summary
 RSMP 4 is the next-generation core specification for RSMP (Road Side Message Protocol).
-Built on a modern messaging backbone (the RSMP 4 draft is being developed on top of MQTT), RSMP 4 modernises how traffic management systems, field equipment and vendors communicate.
+Built on a modern messaging backbone build on on top of MQTT, RSMP 4 modernises how traffic management systems, field equipment and vendors communicate.
 Work on the draft is mandated by the RSMP Steering Group and is available as an online draft: https://rsmp-nordic.github.io/rsmp_core_v4/.

 This document summarises what RSMP 4 is, why it is needed, and the concrete benefits it delivers to road authorities across Europe.